Slides 📊

 Factors, Levels, and Treatments

-Factors are the independent variables that the experimenter can manipulate or control.
-These represent the potential causes we want to study.
+Factors are the variables that are hypothesized to be associated with the response variable.
+They are also called the independent or explanatory variables.
 Each factor can take on different values called levels.
 Think of factors as categorical variables where each category represents a different setting or condition we want to test.

 A treatment represents a specific combination of factor levels that is applied to an experimental unit.